UniboDIFABiophysics/programmingCourseDIFA/Lesson_09_DataFrame_and_Pandas.md

 but one acts on Series (**unstack**) and the other on tidy DataFrames (**pivot**)

+**unstack** does not support aggregation, assume all indexes are unique

 ## Data Panel visualization

 ### pandas + matplotlib =  seaborn